alicemunsal/dohex/DoHex2.md

 Data Oriented Design (DOD)[^4] is mainly used in video game development.
 Some of its fundamental principles can be applicable to other areas of software development such as Frontend, Backend and Embedded.

-By bringing these two concepts together, we can create testable, scalable, modular architecture to handle complexity and consistent project structure to reduce the model-code gap[^5] .
+By bringing these two paradigms together, we can create testable, scalable, modular architecture to handle complexity and consistent project structure to reduce the model-code gap[^5] .

 ## Hexagonal Architecture